Skip to content

 Definitions

-For the U.S. Census then, architectural structures that bear a residence function and vehicles that are realizing a residence function, are housing units.
+For the U.S. Census, architectural structures that bear a residence function and vehicles that are realizing a residence function, are housing units.
 Also, the U.S. Census says a mobile home does not bear a residence function until it becomes an architectural structure (it is suitably sited and anchored to the ground).